trygve-lie/ttl-mem-cache/README.md

 If an option Object with a `maxAge` is not provided all items in the cache will by default cached for 5 minutes before they expire.

+Items can be cached forever by setting `maxAge` to `Infinity`.
+Items cached forever can be overwritten and manually deleted.

 Pruning of items from the cache happend when they are touched by one of the methods for retrieving items from the cache.
 By default pruning happens before the method returns a value so if an item have expired, `undefined` will be returned for expired